-- Inspecting safeguarding in early years, education and skills setting 2016
+- Inspecting safeguarding in early years, education and skills settings 2016

 - Multi-agency guidance on female genital mutilation 2016

-The designated Safeguarding Lead is the Assistant Headteacher, Miss McCarthy, and in her absence the Assistant Headteacher Mrs M. Moran.
-Should Miss McCarthy and Mrs Moran be absent the matter should then be referred to Mr Prindiville (Headteacher) or another member of the Senior Leadership Team.
+The designated Safeguarding lead is the Assistant Headteacher, Miss McCarthy and in her absence the Assistant Headteacher, Mrs Moran.
+Should Miss McCarthy and Mrs Moran be absent, the matter should then be referred to Mr Prindiville (Headteacher) or another member of the Senior Leadership Team.
 The nominated Governor for Safeguarding is Mrs Outred.

-The Safeguarding and Child Protection Policy is reviewed annually and should be read in conjunction with other St Gregory’s policies that also ensure the safety of children.
+The Safeguarding and Child Protection Policy should be read in conjunction with other St Gregory’s policies that also ensure the safety of children.
 All school policies are available on request from the school.
 Key relevant policies include: